5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Debugging/README.md

 **Config NOTES**:

-- Depending on the amount of paramaters/arguments you want to debug, you need to reference either Method P1 (for 1 Argumnet) to Method P7 (for 7 Arguments)
+- Depending on the amount of parameters/arguments you want to debug, you need to reference either Method P1 (for 1 Argument) to Method P7 (for 7 Arguments)
 - Check `SSDT-BKeyQxx-Debug.dsl` for examples.

 ## Debugging process